Cone sisters: Museum legacies

-While the sisters' collection remained private until Etta's death, Etta occasionally lent pieces to museums to exhibit.
+While the sisters' collection remained private until Etta's death, Etta occasionally lent pieces to museums for exhibition.
 Claribel had willed her artistic paintings to Etta, spelling out in her will that these paintings should be transferred to the Baltimore Museum of Art if there was an interest in modern art.
 The bulk of the collection eventually went to that museum by Etta's will, and a new wing was added to the museum for the Cone Collection in 1957.
 The collection consists of approximately 3,000 items the Cone sisters had acquired over 50 years.
 The collection has not only French art, but American art as well, including over 1000 American prints, illustrated books, and drawings.
 Among these were cloth goods, costume jewelry, tables, chairs, and cabinets.
 The Cone sisters' items also include Coptic fragments, Middle Eastern silks, eighteenth-century jewelry, nineteenth-century furniture, oriental rugs, African adornment, Japanese prints, Egyptian sculpture, and antique ivory carvings.
 The Cone Collection is used by art students and scholars from around the world as a research source.
 The estimated value of the Cone Collection in 2002 was close to $1 billion.